sermoud/stock-control-management/README.md

 ### 3. Configurar e Executar o Frontend

-1. Navegue até a pasta do frontend: `cd frontend`
+1. Navegue até a pasta do frontend: `cd web`
 2. Instale as dependências:
    ```
    npm install